All Products

 How do I disable the auto-renewal feature if I activate a pay-as-you-go MaxCompute service?

 If you use the pay-as-you-go billing method, MaxCompute does not support auto-renewal.
 If you no longer require MaxCompute, you can delete the stored data and release storage space.
 This way, no fees are incurred.
-For more information about how to delete data, see Delete a table or a MaxCompute project.
+For more information about how to delete data, see Delete MaxCompute tables and projects.

 How long is the grace period for stored data when the MaxCompute service expires or the payment of MaxCompute is overdue?